Arthritis Pain Relief: Risks and Benefits

 Your doctor will determine if narcotics are appropriate to treat your pain.
 Keep in mind that long-term use can result in physical dependence.
 Yet, when taken exactly as prescribed, narcotic pain relievers can be safe, can manage pain effectively, and rarely cause addiction.
 Narcotics can cause drowsiness, difficulties in thinking clearly, and constipation.
+However, the drug naloxegol (Movanik) has been approved specifically to treat constipation due to opioid use.
 You should not drive or operate dangerous equipment when first taking narcotics, and you may need to avoid these activities if you take narcotics long term.

 Prescription Drugs: Steroids and Cymbalta

 If over-the-counter or prescriptions NSAIDs or narcotics do not relieve arthritis pain, you may consider other prescription treatments.

 Steroid medications reduce pain by reducing inflammation.
 To provide pain relief and reduce inflammation, they will usually be injected in the affected area, such as the knee.

 Steroids do have side effects, although local injections help to minimize these side effects compared with taking the drug by mouth.
 Some of the side effects that could be seen include infections, allergic reactions, local bleeding, skin discoloration, and rarely, the rupture of a tendon near the injection site.

 In addition to the prescription drugs already mentioned, the antidepressant duloxetine (Cymbalta) has been approved for chronic musculoskeletal pain such as chronic pain from osteoarthritis.